Policing and Public Health

 While the United States leads developed countries in gun deaths, gun violence knows no borders.
 Law enforcement leaders understand and embrace their leadership role in combating gun violence but using public safety strategies alone will not win the fight against gun violence.
 The IACP supports a multidisciplinary effort to consider and confront all aspects of gun violence, and to use a science-based approach to gun violence that includes using evidence to improve health, prevent injury, and combat violence.

-For IACP resources and information on Gun and Gang Violence Reduction, visit Gun and Gang Violence Reduction Initatives.
+For IACP resources and information on Gun and Gang Violence Reduction, visit Gun and Gang Violence Reduction Initiatives.

 Law enforcement professionals have the ability to support victims, hold offenders accountable, and prevent future acts of violence.
-In order to be successful, law enforcement agencies must articulate their priorities concerning gender-based violence and ensure that this message, as well as officer expectations, are outlined for all members.
+In order to be successful, law enforcement agencies must articulate their priorities concerning domestic violence and sexual assault and ensure that this message, as well as officer expectations, are outlined for all members.

-For IACP resources and information on gender-based violence, please visit Police Response to Violence Against Women
+For IACP resources and information on domestic violence and sexual assault, please visit Police Response to Violence Against Women

 IACP Resolutions